ngduc/mystik/README.md

 ======
 [![Build Status](https://travis-ci.org/ngduc/mystik.png?branch=master)](https://travis-ci.org/ngduc/mystik)

-Mystik (MkTable) is a generic Javascript DAO (Data Access Objects) for database systems including NoSQL databases, NodeJS support and REST API web service handling.
+Mystik (MkTable) is a generic Javascript DAO (Data Access Objects) for database systems including NoSQL databases, Redis, NodeJS support and REST API web service handling.

 It also allows using the same query syntax on client and server side to get data.
 Data could come from database or APIs in JSON format.